Macaulay's theorem for vector-spread algebras: Combinatorics on vector-spread shadows

 Finally, since $L$ is a {\bf t}-spread lex set and $|L|\leq |N|$, we have $u\geq_{\lex}v$.
 Consequently, $\min_{>_{\lex}}L_0 = \alpha(u) \geq_{\lex} \alpha(v)= \min_{>_{\lex}}N_0$ and the proof is completed. \end{proof}

 As a striking consequence of the previous result, we prove that to every ${\bf t}$-spread strongly stable ideal $I$ one can associate a unique ${\bf t}$-spread lex ideal which shares the same $f_{\bf t}$-vector of $I$.
-It is necessary to highlight that if $I$ is an arbitrary ${\bf t}$-spread ideal of $S$, then such a ${\bf t}$-spread lex ideal does not always exist \cite[Remark 2]{CAC}.
-Nevertheless, there can exist a ${\bf t}$-spread ideal $I$ of $S$ which is not ${\bf t}$-spread strongly stable but for which there exists a ${\bf t}$-spread lex ideal with the same $f_{\bf t}$-vector of $I$ (see, for instance, \cite[Remark 4.10]{ACF} and \cite[Remark 2]{CAC}).
+It is necessary to highlight that if $I$ is an arbitrary ${\bf t}$-spread ideal of $S$, then such a ${\bf t}$-spread lex ideal does not always exist as pointed out in the next example.